- Oops!Something went wrong.Please try again later.

-LA JOLLA, Calif., Jan.
-21, 2019 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (MNOV) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number:4875), today announced that it has received a Notice of Allowance from the U.S. Patent and Trademark Office for a pending patent application which covers the combination of MN-166 (ibudilast) and riluzole for the treatment of amyotrophic lateral sclerosis (ALS) and other neurodegenerative diseases.
+LA JOLLA, Calif., Dec.
+13, 2021 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (NASDAQ:MNOV) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced that it has received a Notice of Allowance from the U.S. Patent and Trademark Office for a pending patent application which covers the combination of MN-166 (ibudilast) and riluzole for the treatment of amyotrophic lateral sclerosis (ALS).

 Once issued, the patent maturing from this allowed patent application is expected to expire no earlier than November 2035.
-The allowed claims cover a method of treating a patient diagnosed with ALS, as well as a wide range of other neurodegenerative diseases, with the combination of MN-166 (ibudilast) and riluzole.
-Other neurodegenerative diseases covered by this patent include Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, Huntington’s disease, Lewy body disease, motor neuron disease, spinal muscular atrophy, myelopathy, traumatic brain injury, spinal cord injury, and many others.
+The allowed claims cover a method of treating a patient diagnosed with ALS with the combination of MN-166 (ibudilast) and riluzole.
+The allowed claims cover a wide range of dosage strengths of MN-166 (ibudilast) and riluzole and various formulations which include tablets, capsules, and liquids.

-Yuichi Iwaki, MD, PhD, President and Chief Executive Officer of MediciNova, Inc., commented, "We are very pleased to receive notice that this new patent will be granted.
-We believe it could substantially increase the potential value of MN-166 as it could extend the patent life for the ALS indication by almost 7 years compared to our first ALS patent.
-In addition, the patent covers a wide range of other neurodegenerative diseases which expands the opportunities for clinical development of MN-166."
+Kazuko Matsuda, MD, PhD, MPH, Chief Medical Officer of MediciNova, Inc., commented, "We are very pleased to receive notice that this new patent will be granted.
+Once this new patent is granted, we will have three different U.S. patents that cover MN-166 for the treatment of ALS.
+We believe it could substantially increase the potential value of MN-166 as it further strengthens our patent portfolio for ALS.”